Welcome to World Multicast Inc.

 By using a Secure, Reliable, and Accountable Multicast from World Multicast which is point-to-multi-point, your business could escape the exponential costs of bandwidth consumed by current point-to-point technology.

-Recognizing that our work on the computer programming necessary to make Multicasting available to all end-users was only two-thirds complete on 01 April 2001, our research and business team decided to focus the bulk of our attention on technologies that could be marketed in the immediate future, notably our secure and reliable data transmission system, which derives from research that Ian Stewart was doing on battlefield uses of Multicast for secure military command and control.
+Recognizing that our work on the computer programming necessary to make Multicasting available to all end-users would require a complete Software Suite of software back in April 2001, our research and business team decided to take on the Herculean task of focusing our time and attention on technologies that could be marketed in a distant future; notably our secure and reliable data transmission system.
+Our technology is derived from research that we were doing on battlefield uses of Multicast for secure military command and control.
 We realized, only incidentally, that this technology was ideal for secure and reliable business networking that transmits data from one point to many users.
-We use Multicast technology to transmit to a multitude of users, and for reliability, we combine our Multicast system with a back channel Unicast to order to individually rebroadcast of any “lost packet” of Multicast transmitted data.
+Now with the Software Suite finally complete in SMARTCast 7, our customers are able to use Multicast technology to transmit to a multitude of users.
+We created, and implemented a protocol for Multicast systems that makes the point-multi-point communications accessible and attractive to business.
+CFO’s appreciate our reduction capital and operating expenditures, while technically providing superior large scale service.

-Current communications technologies are providing substantial increases in bandwidth every year, increasing the capacity to move large volumes of data quickly.
-The incredible brawn and speed of these technologies are giving the businesspersons unparalleled control over goods and services and all but eliminating the barriers of time and distance.
-However, in light of the ever present, if not increased, pressure to reduce business spending, SMARTcasting (SMART Multicast) is an inexpensive, reliable, and secure, and accountable alternative to current broadband-based Unicast.
+Current communications technologies are struggling to provide substantial increases in bandwidth every year, increasing capacity to accommodate ever larger volumes of data.
+The incredible brawn of data consumption used by point-to-point streaming technologies, are preventing business from eliminating the barriers of time and distance; which would give them unparalleled control over goods and services.
+In light of antiquated bandwidth intensive streaming and the ever present pressure to reduce business spending, World Multicast’s SMART Multicast is an inexpensive, secure, reliable, and accountable alternative.
 SMART technologies must be utilized to adequately and wisely prepare your business in these competitive times.

 We have been issued three patents on our SMART protocol technology.